It’s the return of Sue’s favourite monsters: Terry Nation and Richard Martin. It can only end in tears…

 Me: Give him a chance.

 Sue: Actually, he’s a lot better here, bordering on the very good.
-I take it he’s going to join the TARDIS team, then?
+I take it he’s going to join the TARDIS crew, then?
 It’s going to be very crowded in there.

-The climactic fight between the Daleks and the Mechanoids is dismissed by Sue (“Richard Martin has reverted to drawing explosions on the screen in a felt-tip pen!”) and she is apoplectic with rage when she believes that the last we see of Ian and Barbara is the back of their heads as they are led into the Daleks’ time machine.
-When the Doctor and Vicki leave the craft and exit screen right, Sue is practically off the sofa in protest.
+The climactic fight between the Daleks and the Mechanoids is dismissed out of hand (“Richard Martin has reverted to drawing explosions on the screen with a felt-tip pen!”) and she’s practically apoplectic with rage when she believes the last we’ll ever see of Ian and Barbara is the back of their heads as they enter the Daleks’ time machine.
+In fact, when the Doctor and Vicki exit stage right, Sue leaps off the sofa to protest.

 Sue: They can’t do that!

-When Ian and Barbara emerge from a lock-up to wave at an omnipresent Doctor, she’s still not convinced.
+When Ian and Barbara emerge from a lock-up in London to wave at an omnipresent Doctor, she’s still disappointed.

-Me: That would have been too distressing to show, I think.
-And I don’t think William Hartnell could have made his way through a scene like that – he wasn’t happy they were leaving, to put it mildly.
+Me: That would have been too distressing, I think.
+William Hartnell wasn’t happy about them leaving the series, to put it mildly.

-Sue: I thought he looked more angry than he had any right to be.
+Sue: I thought he looked angrier than he had any right to be.

-Sue isn’t impressed by the montage of still photographs that show Ian and Barbara gallivanting around London, either.
+The ChaseShe isn’t a fan of the montage of still photographs that depicts Ian and Barbara gallivanting around the capital, either.

 Sue: This is a bit naff.